The #1 Belief Sabotaging Your Progress with Your Photos:

 This belief convinces you backlog is the gateway to albums.
 But backlog isn’t the way forward.
 It’s the roadblock.

-2. Work current.
-Start with the most recent set of photos you care about… and start today!
-When the right systems power the right tools, momentum builds fast — and finished, storied albums finally become real.
+Start with the most recent set of photos you care about and begin there.
+When the right systems power the right tools, momentum builds fast and completed pages begin happening again and again.